 Graduating seniors were asked to complete an online survey regarding their post-graduate plans.
-7,826 graduating seniors from summer 2018, fall 2018, and spring 2020 completed the survey, which represents over 92.5% of all graduates.
+A total of 7,973 graduating seniors from summer 2019, fall 2019, and spring 2020 completed the survey, which represents 92.1% of all graduates.
 Also included in these findings are the results of a six-month follow-up survey.